alliander-opensource/rcdt_robotics/docs/content/platforms.md

 ### Simulation Panther

-A Panther vehicle can be launched in simulation by creating a configuration with an *Vehicle* of type *Panther*.
+A Panther vehicle can be launched in simulation by creating a configuration with a `Vehicle` of type `Panther`.
 Note that the E-Stop is triggered by default and needs to be released before driving is possible.
 This can be done by a service call:

 ```bash
 ros2 service call /panther/hardware/e_stop_reset std_srvs/srv/Trigger {}